COMMON SKY

 Centred on bird-human coexistence, I use interactive, participatory design to raise public awareness on how urban planning impacts biodiversity.
 Through an introductory tablet, an interactive building board, and a takeaway folder, participants move from understanding to action — engaging in playful yet informed decisions.
 In collaboration with the London Wildlife Trust, I hosted the workshop at Walthamstow Wetlands (London) in May and June 2025.

-Though the main problem this design addresses is on birds in an urban context, the outcome system and framework is universal that could be applied in other educational environmental contexts.
+Though the main problem this design addresses is for birds in an urban context, the outcome system and framework are universal and could be applied in other educational environmental contexts.

 (sound available)